opsschool/curriculum/package_management_101.rst

 Yum provides a wrapper around RPM, which can be used to search, and install packages, from multiple package repositories.

-If your Linux distribution uses RPM and yum, you can search search for packages by running:
+If your Linux distribution uses RPM and yum, you can search for packages by running:

 .. code-block:: console